Genus two KdV soliton gases and their long-time asymptotics: Introduction

 In 1971, Zakharov \cite{Zakharov 1971} first introduced the concept of ``soliton gas'' and derived an integro-differential kinetic equation for the soliton gas by evaluating the efficient modification of the soliton velocity within a rarefied gas.
 Specifically, he treated solitons as ``particles'', and a soliton gas can be understood as a collection of randomly distributed solitons, resembling the behavior of a gas \cite{Pelinovsky 2016}.
 Forty-five years later, in 2016, Zakharov and his collaborators \cite{DZZ16} revisited the soliton gas for the KdV equation by using the dressing method and proposed an alternate construction of the Bargmann potentials.
 In particular, they formulated a Riemann-Hilbert problem (RH problem) associated with the soliton gas, given as follows:

 where $\Xi:\mathbb{C}\to\mathbb{C}^2$ is a vector-valued function, and $\kappa \in [k_1, k_2]$ with $0<k_1<k_2$.
 Although research on soliton gas began many years ago, the understanding of the properties of an interacting ensemble of large solitons and their dynamic behavior, even in the absence of randomness, remains incomplete from a mathematically precise perspective.
 In 2003, El \cite{El2003,El KdV} proposed a unified extension of Zakharov's kinetic equation for the KdV dense soliton gas by considering the thermodynamic limit of KdV–Whitham equations.
 Subsequently, the kinetic equation for soliton gas was examined for its diverse and complex mathematical characteristics \cite{Ablowitz KdV,El2011,Ferapontov2022}.
 In addition, Bertola et al. derived the kinetic equation for the KdV equation by using the method of genus degeneration in \cite{Bertola Nonlinearlarity}.
-Recently, Girotti and her collaborators \cite{Girotti CMP} investigated the one-genus KdV soliton gas and established an asymptotic description of soliton gas dynamics for large time by using the Deift-Zhou nonlinear steepest descent method \cite{Deift 1993}.
+Recently, Girotti and her collaborators \cite{Girotti CMP} investigated the genus one KdV soliton gas and established an asymptotic description of soliton gas dynamics for large time by using the Deift-Zhou nonlinear steepest descent method \cite{Deift 1993}.
 They \cite{Grava CPAM} also investigated the behaviors of a trial soliton travelling through a mKdV soliton gas and built the kinetic theory for soliton gas.
-For a concise relationship between the mKdV equation and KdV equation, please refer to \cite{Lenells}.
-In fact, the results presented in \cite{Girotti CMP,Grava CPAM} represent a particular case of (\ref{DZZ16 RHP}) for $R_2=0$, involving only two disjoint stability zones.
-Furthermore, the study of soliton gas for the NLS equation was examined in \cite{Bertola PRL, Grava FNLS, Biondini Breather gas, Fudong JPA}, and the relationship between periodic potentials was explored in \cite{Nabelek IMRN}.
+For a concise relationship between the mKdV equation and KdV equation, please refer to \cite{Lenells}. {In 2020, Nabelek gave an insightful investigation of the algebro-geometric finite gap solutions to the KdV equation \cite{Nabelek 2020 PhysD} utilizing the primitive solution framework \cite{Nabelek 2020 TMP,Zakharov 2016 LMP} for the general case of ``$N$ bands'' and $R_1R_2\neq 0$ in (\ref{DZZ16 RHP}).} In fact, the results presented in \cite{Girotti CMP,Grava CPAM} represent a particular case of (\ref{DZZ16 RHP}) for $R_2=0$, involving only two disjoint stability zones.
+Furthermore, the study of soliton gas for the NLS equation was examined in \cite{Bertola PRL, Grava FNLS, Biondini Breather gas, Fudong JPA}, and the relationship between periodic potentials was explored in \cite{Nabelek IMRN}. {In particular, in \cite{GravaDuke}, the authors investigated random configurations of soliton gases for the focusing NLS equation and established both a law of large numbers and a central limit theorem for random sets of solitons.}